lapinek/platform-scripting/README.md

 * [Scripting Security](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#script-engine-security) checks directly-called Java classes against a configurable blacklist and whitelist, and, optionally, against the JVM SecurityManager.
 * Other, application-specific APIs are available to server-side scripts that are specific to the extended functionality.
 * HTTP requests can be made with the `httpClient` object.
 The requests are synchronous and blocking until resolved.
-* In server-side _JavaScript_ you need to use the full path to a Java class or method.
-A method referenced with the full path can be assigned to a variable in server-side JavaScript.
+* In server-side _JavaScript_ you need to use the full path to a Java class or a  static method.
+An instance or a static method can be assigned to a JavaScript variable.

 The decision making process on user identification and access management can be aided with the server-side scripts.